jmdrajgupta/Dice-Game/README.md

 # Dice-Game

-Create a web-based dice game where users can roll two dice and see the sum of the rolled values.
+Created a web-based dice game where users can roll two dice and see the sum of the rolled values.
 The game should have a visually appealing interface and provide instant feedback to users.

 Key Features: